 Plastic boxes are plastic containers.
 Like many other varieties of plastic containers, a plastic box’s function cannot be determined by reading its name.
-Plastic boxes are among the more versatile kinds of storage, shipping and distribution containers in existence.
+Plastic boxes are among the more versatile kinds of storage, shipping, and distribution containers in existence.

-Plastic boxes can be designed to meet a range of strength and durability standards that meet the needs of a given application.
-Packaged lunches on sale in grocery stores may be intended for a single consumer use.
+Plastic boxes can be designed to meet a range of strength and durability standards for a given application.
+Packaged lunches on sale in grocery stores may be intended for single consumer use.
 Other containers that are used for long-term or repeated storage of foods can be made to withstand the high heat of a consumer dishwasher.
 A plastic box could also be used for shipping and distribution of products across long distances.

-As the screw turns it creates friction and pressure that heats the stock.
-That pressure, combined with heat provided by heating elements along the channel, liquefies the plastic.
-At this point, the plastic can be forced into the mold cavity, which is an open area that is designed to shape the stock.
-The liquefied stock fits into the contours of the mold as it is forced into the cavity.
+As the screw turns, it creates friction and pressure that heats the stock.
+That pressure, combined with heat provided by elements along the channel, liquefies the plastic.
+At this point, the plastic can be forced into the mold cavity, which is an open area designed to shape the stock.
+The liquefied stock fits into the contours of the mold, as it is forced into the cavity.
 Once it has taken the shape of the mold, compressed air is forced into the mold to make the product hollow.
 Then, after cooling and hardening, the newly molded product is ejected from the machine.